Skip to content

 Get Your Free Personal Security Review

-Our experts will evaluate your home network configuration, connected devices, and account security—then provide a prioritized, actionable plan to close your gaps.
+Our experts will evaluate your home network, connected devices, and accounts, then provide specific, actionable recommendations you can implement right away.

 Frequently Asked Questions

-Perform a full factory reset through the device's settings menu to overwrite stored Wi-Fi credentials, account data, and configuration information.
-Remove the device from all associated cloud accounts (Ring, Google Home, SmartThings) before disposal.
-Remove any SIM cards or removable memory cards.
-For devices that stored sensitive data—cameras with local storage, NAS drives—consider physical destruction of storage media rather than relying on a software reset alone.
-Use a certified e-waste recycler for final disposal.
+Perform a full factory reset through the device's settings menu to clear stored Wi-Fi credentials, account links, and configuration data.
+Remove the device from all associated cloud accounts such as Ring, Google Home, and SmartThings.
+Remove any SIM cards or memory cards.
+For devices with local storage such as NAS drives or cameras with SD cards, physical destruction of the storage media is more reliable than a software-only reset, since some devices do not fully overwrite credentials on reset.

 Share